Nick-12956/Copy_Type/README.md

 ## Features
 - Auto-type recent clipboard contents with configurable speed and modes (normal / coding).
-- OCR from image files and auto-type the extracted text.
 - Capture currently selected text (Ctrl/Cmd+C) and type it automatically.
 - Global `Esc` to stop the program immediately.